Sense out of uncertainty, HR without borders

 International HR Answers in Seconds

-FedEE was developed to provide a “right hand” professional support service to those in multinational HR departments.
+FedEE was developed to provide an essential professional support service to those in multinational HR departments.

 We focus on key developments so you can get on with your core day-to-day activities.
 You do not need a legal database containing 1000s of new laws and court cases to read every day, nor do you have the time to wait for a call-back from a law firm – but you do need to know if your company faces a new employer obligation in a particular country, if a key deadline is coming up on the radar, or how to resolve a difficult employee problem in real-time.